James Kennedy Music: ‘Pump Rules’ Star Reaching Out To Stars For Opportunities?

 A post shared by James Kennedy (@itsjameskennedy) on

-While working at SUR, James Kennedy did release a CD with music that was inspired by his work at SUR.
+While working at SUR, James Kennedy released a CD that was inspired by his work at SUR.
 He used SUR and PUMP as part of the marketing and hinted that the music was the same music he was playing when he was working at the restaurants.
 It’s a clear connection to the popular reality show.

 And while James may be proud of the music, he hasn’t done too much when it comes to marketing the music.
 While he has shared the CD on social media, he hasn’t actively promoted it.
 And this could be his downfall.
 He isn’t marketing himself or what he has available to the public.
-Some of his co-stars, like Kristen Doute who also happens to be his ex-girlfriend, is constantly linking to articles on her veggie-inspired blog and her t-shirt line.
+Some of his co-stars, like Kristen Doute who also happens to be his ex-girlfriend, is constantly linking to articles on her veggie-inspired blog and her T-shirt line.
 And Stassi Schroeder is always talking about her podcast.

 What do you think of James Kennedy’s decision to reach out to a famous producer and DJ with the goal of doing a collaboration?
 Do you think someone should give him a chance, or do you think he needs to use the platform he has available to get more attention and sell more music?